-Accounting Policy 1.10 Contracts in progress, 1.17 Provisions and contingencies and 1.22 Revenue, Note 8 Contracts-in-progress and Contract Receivables, Note 25 Revenue and Note 40 Critical accounting estimates and judgements.
+Accounting Policy 1.10 Amounts due from/to contract customers, 1.17 Provisions and contingencies and 1.22 Revenue, Note 8 Amounts due from/to contract customers, Note 25 Revenue and Note 40 Critical accounting estimates and judgements.

 Revenue generated in the Group, relates mainly to revenue from construction contracts with customers.
 The Group applies the principles of IFRS 15 - Revenue from contracts with customers (IFRS 15) to account for its revenue from contracts with customers.